xdoko01/Pygame-Console/README.md

-# Tasks

-## General
- - [ ] Update on pygame.org

-## For new release 0.1.1
- - [x] Disable logging by default
- - [ ] Function that recalculates the whole output buffer after change of the resolution so that output texts are correctly wrapped also after the change
-  - store original text in separate buffer
-  - on reinit, write the content of Original buffer using the write function to the buffer and set the buffer to 0 to show the latest rows
- - [ ] CommandLineInterface when output is not console but standard IO, it does not support color parameter.
-Fix it.
- - [x] Implement console command to change the resolution - `change_res`

-# Game-Console
+# PyGame-Console
-Full-featured game console based on pygame that can be integrated in your python game in order to execute python command/scripts/custom in-game functions
+Full-featured game console based on pygame that can be integrated in your python game in order to execute python command/scripts/custom in-game functions.

 ![screenshot](docs/02_console01_start.png)